Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

   Enter the tax office number.
 If the number is unknown, click the [SEARCH] button to search for the competent tax office.

 - [SEARCH]
   Click this button to search for a tax office.
 The *Select tax office* window is displayed, see [Select tax office](#select-tax-office).
+This function is currently not available.

 - *Tax office*
   Enter the competent tax office name.